Cyrus-Majd/Drone-Indepenent-Study/README.md

         - Drone should be able to be controlled from a API
         - Drone needs to have a way of conforming its control
         - Need to map space where drone is

+## Key points

+    Getting tello movements working
+    PWM testing on leds
+    DJI Drone no longer an option
+    Turning to DIY Drone